GregShiner/ocaml_borrow_checker/README.md

 # Interpretation and Analysis

-## Store and Enviroment
+## Store and Environment

 The store is a hash table with the key being an integer which functions as a pseudo location in memory, which allows for mutations of declared variables.

-The enviroment is also a hash table which map variables, a.k.a symbols, to its declared value.
+The environment is also a hash table which map variables, a.k.a symbols, to its declared value.

 The values in both the store and environment are `Value.t`s. (during analysis, `AnalVal.t`s are used.
 See Outline -> Main file -> The Analyzer.)
 ```ocaml